 Get your work environment right

 A desk facing a brick wall in a darkened room isn't going to make anyone happy, so make sure your workspace is inviting and comfortable.
 Ensure there's lots of natural light, a window to look out of and your desk is clean and tidy.
-Get a decent office chair - an ergonomic one, if you can.
-And set yourself up so you can easily listen to music, if it helps you to be a happier worker.
+Get a decent office chair – an ergonomic one, if you can.
+And set yourself up so you can easily listen to music if it helps you to be happier.

 Take regular breaks

-Freelancers who forget to take regular breaks end up making themselves ill.
-I can't stress this enough - take regular breaks away from your desk or studio space.
+Freelancers who forget to take breaks can become ill.
+I can't stress this enough – take time away from your desk.
 Breaks help you to recharge and boost your productivity.
-In fact, health officials advise you take a five minute break every hour, even if it's just to get up and stretch.
-If you're not currently doing this, start taking breaks now!
+Health officials advise you take a five-minute break every hour, even if it's just to get up and stretch.

 Know when to stop

 Guess what!
-Just because everyone else is working 9am until 5pm without stopping, doesn't mean you have to!
+Just because everyone else is working 9 am until 5 pm without stopping, doesn't mean you have to!
 If you're having a bad day or you're feeling unproductive, put down your tools and take the rest of the day off.
 Put an 'out of office' responder on your emails, saying you're in meetings and add a suitable voicemail on your mobile.
-Clients won't know that you're really in your local swimming pool or catching up with friends, so don't worry about it!
+Clients won't know you're really in your local swimming pool or catching up with friends, so don't worry about it!

 Get outside

-A dose of daily sunshine is good for you.
+A dose of daily sunshine is great for you.
 It's a scientific fact!
-Get outside and breathe that fresh air, even if the sun isn't shining.
-There's nothing worse than feeling cooped up in your home or office all day - it can leave you feeling isolated and depressed.
-Get outside and stretch your legs, even if you're just going out to buy a sandwich for lunch.
+Get outside, and breathe that fresh air, even if the sun isn't shining.
+There's nothing worse than feeling cooped up at home or in your office.
+It can leave you feeling isolated and depressed.
+Get outside and stretch your legs, even if you're going out to buy a sandwich for lunch.

 Book holidays

-Having something to look forward to is a wonderful thing when you freelance.
-Particularly when you've got a huge workload and tight deadlines to meet.
+Having something to look forward to is a beautiful thing when you freelance.
+Particularly when you've got a massive workload.
 Book regular breaks and holidays to keep yourself sane and have something to make all that hard work worthwhile.
 And when you're away?
 Leave the laptop and mobile at home, so you can completely switch off and recharge your batteries.

 Exercise

 Exercise is proven to reduce stress.
-Join a gym if you can afford to or dust off your bike and get out there.
+Join a gym, if you can afford to, or dust off your bike and get out there.
 Do at least half an hour of exercise every day.
 I wouldn't be able to cope without my gym membership.
-It keeps my stress levels down, keeps me sane and when I'm pounding the treadmill I often come up with solutions to many problems I'm facing.
-Start an exercise routine today!
+It reduces my stress levels, keeps me sane, and when I'm pounding the treadmill, I often come up with solutions to many problems I'm facing.

 Eat well, sleep well

 Look after yourself by adopting a healthy diet and ensure you're getting plenty of sleep every night.
 Avoid alcohol if you can and save it for special occasions.
-Alcohol is a depressant, so although you think it makes you feel better after a stressful day, it'll actually make you feel worse.
-Alcohol also disrupts sleep and you'll feel terrible the next day.
+Alcohol is a depressant, so although you think it makes you feel better after a stressful day, it'll make you feel worse.
+Alcohol also disrupts sleep, and you'll feel terrible the next day.
 Eat well, drink lots of water and get a good night's rest.
-Leave the booze to the weekends.
+Leave the alcohol to the weekends.
+Or consider quitting it for good.

 Get out and about

-It's easy to get cabin fever when you work from home, so turn your business into a virtual or remote one, so you can work wherever you like.
-Ensure you can work on your laptop and access your files from anywhere.
-This means you can tap into the WiFi at your local coffee shop or even go on a short break and continue to work.
+It's easy to get cabin fever when you work from home, so turn your business into a virtual or remote company, so you can work from wherever you like.
+Grab your laptop, store work in the cloud and use mobile apps that help you manage your business on the go.
 Make the most of being your own boss and have a better work/life balance.

 Be impeccable with your word

-No matter where you are, what you're doing or who you meet, always be impeccable with your word.
-Never bitch, slander or moan about anything or anyone.
-Those poisoned words or angry rants might make you feel better in the short term but they'll only make you feel worse once the emotion has subsided.
-Saying and doing nice things makes you happy - it's a fact, so really think about what you say to people in business.
+No matter where you are, what you're doing, or who you meet, always be impeccable with your 'word'.
+Never bitch, slander or moan about anyone.
+Those poisoned words might make you feel better in the short term, but they'll only come back to haunt you.
+Saying and doing nice things instead makes you happy – it's a fact, so really think about what you say to people in business.

 Don't make assumptions